maplibre/awesome-maplibre/README.md

 ## Official Rendering Projects

 - [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) - A map SDK for rendering maps on the Web.
-- [MapLibre GL Native](https://github.com/maplibre/maplibre-gl-native) - A maps SDK for rendering maps on devices, in apps, and on the server.
+- [MapLibre Native](https://github.com/maplibre/maplibre-gl-native) - A maps SDK for rendering maps on devices, in apps, and on the server.

 ## Official Plugins for Renderers

-- [MapLibre GL Leaflet](https://github.com/maplibre/maplibre-gl-leaflet) - A plugin for rendering Maplibre styles in [Leaflet](https://leafletjs.com).
+- [MapLibre GL Leaflet](https://github.com/maplibre/maplibre-gl-leaflet) - A plugin for rendering MapLibre styles in [Leaflet](https://leafletjs.com).

 ## Other Official Projects
 - [MapLibre Demotiles](https://github.com/maplibre/demotiles) - A simple, XYZ MVT tileset for demonstration projects.